hummatli/sample-android/README.md

-# HiMumSaidDad-app-android challenge
+# Sample Android App

 #### About
-Sample application for HiMumSaidDad's challenge.
 The app uses the simple API, reads beers list and can show them in detail.

 #### Structure
 The application is built with an MVVM pattern and uses the latest Android technology.